 The 2 main advantages of managed futures are diversification and a tax advantage unique to futures contracts.
 Managed futures have little or no correlation with stocks and bonds, so managed futures can effectively diversify a portfolio held by most investors.
-As §1256 contracts, 60% of the gains of futures contracts are taxed according to the long-term capital gains rate, which varies from 0% for low income taxpayers to 20% for those in the 39.6% tax bracket; for most investors, the long-term capital gains rate is 15%.
+As §1256 contracts, 60% of the gains of futures contracts are taxed according to the long-term capital gains rate, which varies from 0% for low-income taxpayers to 20% for those in the top tax bracket; for most investors, the long-term capital gains rate is 15%.
 The remaining 40% of gains is taxed at ordinary income rates.
 These tax rates apply regardless of how long the investor has held the contracts.
 However, futures accounts are marked to market, so taxes must be paid on any gains even if the futures contracts are still held by the end of the year.
 To understand managed futures, you must understand futures.

 A futures contract specifies the obligation to buy or sell an underlying asset at a specified price on the delivery date.
 Underlying assets include commodities, such as agricultural products, financial futures, and currency futures.
 A short position delivers the underlying asset, the long position receives it.

 The futures market, including managed futures, is regulated by the Commodity Futures Trading Commission (CFTC).
 Futures are traded on exchanges.
 The Chicago Mercantile Exchange (CME) is the primary futures exchange for commodities.
-No cash is paid for futures, but margin, sometimes referred to as a performance bond, must be posted.
+No cash is paid for futures, but margin, sometimes called a performance bond, must be posted.
 The initial margin account requirement is the amount necessary to establish a position, whereas the maintenance margin requirement is the amount necessary to maintain a position and is usually lower than the initial margin requirement.
 If the value of the futures contract falls below the maintenance margin requirement, then the investor will be subject to a margin call to bring the account value back to the initial margin requirement; otherwise, the broker will sell enough of the investor's position to return the equity of the account to the initial margin requirement.
 Generally, margin requirements vary from 5 to 10% of the underlying asset value, up to 15% in volatile markets.
 Most often, U.S. Treasuries are used for collateral, which earns additional income.

 The futures market has 3 types of traders: speculators, hedgers, and arbitrageurs.
 Speculators buy and sell futures contracts in the hope of earning a profit.
 They have no intention of delivering or taking delivery of the underlying asset.
 Hedgers use futures to hedge a position that they already have or will have, so that they can set the delivery price for a future date.
 Arbitrageurs simply trade contracts on different markets to take advantage of price discrepancies.
 Speculators are necessary for a thriving futures market, but they usually have to post a higher margin than hedgers.

-Because only a small amount of the contract value has to be posted as margin, the investor gains significant leverage, which increases profits and losses.
+Because only a small amount of the contract value must be posted as margin, the investor gains significant leverage, which increases profits and losses.
 Because commodities are usually the underlying asset, the prices of futures contracts are restricted by how much the underlying asset varies, so leverage helps to increase profits from smaller changes in asset prices-.
 If the underlying asset increases, then the short position suffers because the underlying asset could have been sold at a higher price, while the long position benefits because only the delivery price must be paid, not the higher spot price; the obverse is true when the underlying asset price decreases.

 Futures contracts have a finite life; therefore, to maintain a position, the contracts must be rolled forward to new contracts with later delivery dates.
 A consequence of the spot-futures parity is that the price of futures contracts necessarily converges to the spot price on the delivery date; otherwise, arbitrage will equalize the prices.